Jammu and Kashmir: Two soldiers, one civilian killed in alleged ceasefire violation in Kupwara

 Two soldiers and a civilian were killed after a ceasefire violation by Pakistani troops in Jammu and Kashmir’s Kupwara district on Sunday morning, PTI reported quoting the police.
 Three civilians were also injured in the firing.

 The incident took place in Tanghar sector.
 Two houses were also damaged in the firing.

-The encounter is still under way and the Indian Army is retaliating, reported ANI.
+The Army said they had strongly retaliated to the unprovoked ceasefire violation.
+The Indian Army reportedly launched attacks on militant camps inside Pakistan-occupied Kashmir opposite the Tangdhar sector, according to ANI.
+Cross-border firing along the international border in Kathua was also reported, according to NDTV.

 More details are awaited.